Fraud Blocker

 6. Unblock Googlebot

 The last but crucial step before launching a site is to make sure that you have unblocked Googlebot.
-Remove the following code from the header of each page.

-Noindex Meta Header
+No Index in Meta Header

 Plus the following in robots.txt.